 In-Progress Errors

 There are cases when Amazon may not be responding to requests and is exceeding the expected timing for the delivery of a report.
+The example below shows that order-by-date reports are working correctly, but orders by the last update are "stuck" in an "in-progress" state.

 Amazon API Limits

-As a general rule, most reports are daily and should be requested no more than once a day.
+Generally, most reports are daily and should be requested no more than once a day.
 Specifically, here is what Amazon will do in response to an application or tool exhausting API limits:

 1. Amazon will return CANCELLED to an API request, or